Padax/w-components/design/iconography.md

 > Before the launch of the first edition, see if it is integrated and to self-designed exclusive icon set.

+## The list of icons

+Sorting out the icons first that anyone probably needs to use them from our currently existing components.

+### Regular

 Image | Item | State | Size | Theme | Name
 ------------ | ------------- | ------------- | ------------- | ------------- | -------------
 <img src="https://github.com/microsoft/fluentui-system-icons/blob/master/assets/Leaf%20One/SVG/ic_fluent_leaf_one_16_regular.svg?raw=true" width="16" height="16"> | leaf | One | 16 | regular | ic_fluent_leaf_one_16_regular